yufree/blog/_posts/2013-12-07-mean-and-variance.md

     & = & \frac{\sigma^2}{n}
 $$

-We also get the standard error of the sample mean: $\sigma/\sqrt{n}$,the sample mean has to be less variable than a single observation, therefore its standard deviation is divided.
+We also get the standard error of the sample mean: $ \sigma/\sqrt{n} $,the sample mean has to be less variable than a single observation, therefore its standard deviation is divided.

 For the sample mean which is the unbiased estimator of the population, nothing could be discussed.
 But for the sample variance need more attentions: